Recommender Systems

 hi_uid_rec = [r in hi_uids for r in df['UserId']]

-# reviews that are from those users and for those movies
+# that are from those dense users and movies

 goodrec = [a and b for a, b in zip(hi_uid_rec, hi_pid_rec)]